mibe-iot/thinker-backend/README.md

 Thinker is Spring based reactive web server that uses Bluetooth, Mqtt and HTTP to let you control *Bits*.
 Bits is the term for all slave devices within smart house network.

-All posible ways to control smart house network are exposed via thinker's endpoints.
+All possible ways to control smart house network are exposed via thinker's endpoints.
 Relative API path is /api/\*.

-You can view thinker API documentation: [API Documentation](./swagger.html)
+You can view thinker API documentation: [API Documentation](docs/swagger.html)

 ## Running application